Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Overview of RDM Model

 The same Yang-Yang function for the non-homogeneous twisted XXX chain emerged in the theory of a vortex string in $\Omega$ deformed ${\cal N}$ = 2 SUSY QCD as the effective twisted superpotential and (\ref{super}) defines the ground states in the 2D sigma model \cite{nekrasov2009supersymmetric, nekrasov2010quantization}.
+In the limit $y \to 0$ the equation \ref{BAeq} turns into the Richardson equation \cite{anfossi2005elementary} with the effective coupling constant $\frac{1}{G_Q} = \frac{1}{y}(\arctan{\frac{y}{x}}+\pi Q)$: